fboes/aerofly-weather/README.md

 You will need a copy of IPACS' Aerofly FS 2 which has run at least once.
 This creates a file called `main.mcf`, which contains all settings and the weather data in Aerofly FS 2.
 This file will be modified by the tools supplied with this package.

-Click on the desktop file called `aewx-weather.bat` / `aewx-weather.sh` and follow the on-screen instructions.
+Click on the desktop file called `aerowx-weather.bat` / `aerowx-weather.sh` and follow the on-screen instructions.
 Basically it offers you to:

 * Set weather data from a [METAR weather string](docs/metar.md).
 * Fetch weather data from the [AVWX API](https://avwx.rest/) and set the weather accordingly.